A book-lover’s paradise

 NYC Go

-If you didn't know about the library, you might just see the small gallery to the right and wonder what all the fuss is about.
+If you didn’t know about the library, you might just see the small gallery to the right and wonder what all the fuss is about.
 But in the back right corner of the atrium is where all the magic happens.
-Swing a right and enter Morgan's velvet-lined study.
+Swing a right and enter Morgan’s velvet-lined study.
 His rustic wooden desk and chair remain captainless, but ripe for sitting.
-(But don't; you'll get in trouble for that!).
+(But don’t; you’ll get in trouble for that!).
 Before you will stand hundreds of rows of books, in dozens of languages, from lands near and far.
-There's even a small nook in the back of the room that shows a sneak peak inside all of the shelves that aren't seen.
+There’s even a small nook in the back of the room that shows a sneak peek inside all of the shelves that aren’t seen.
 A seemingly never-ending climb to the top of book mountain.
-You'll have the feeling of getting in on a huge literary secret.
+You’ll have the feeling of getting in on a huge literary secret.

 When you cross the immaculately-domed hallway, the next room is “the” library, which houses even more books than the study.
 A grid of latticed steel entwines the books so even an attempt to touch them will be futile.
 In viewing cases around the room are musical compositions from Mozart, Wagner, and the Gutenberg, et al. My favorite section is the back left corner, which houses Morgan’s impressive collection of French literature.